 This post is sponsored by Mahatma® Rice, but all opinions are my own.

-Easy Turkey Rice Casserole
+Easy Turkey Casserole

 When it comes to post-holiday meals, quick and easy are definitely the way to go.
-And even better if the recipe is lightened up!
-Today, we’re sharing our go-to Easy Turkey Rice Casserole recipe that can be completely put together in a single casserole dish (yay for one-dish recipes!) and is a total crowd pleaser.
-Here’s what we’re loving about it:
+And if you’re anything like me, you may be over all of the holiday food and looking for a healthy way to enjoy it.
+This easy Turkey and Rice Casserole recipe is my ultimate go-to for using up leftover turkey!
+I love that it can be completely put together in a single casserole dish (yay for one-dish recipes!) and is something my entire family will love.
+Here’s what you’ll love about it:

 - It can be made in just a few minutes (30 minutes or less).